Skip to main content

 EDF Fuel Mix

-On the 1st of October every year, we must publish details of the fuel sources that have been used to generate the electricity we supply to our customers.
+Every year, we must publish details of the fuel sources used to generate the electricity we supply to our customers.
+The information in the table below covers our supply licence for EDF Energy Customers Limited from April 2024 to March 2025.

 Our customers' electricity is sourced from our own UK power stations, the wholesale energy market and other independent power generators.
 We are a major supporter of independent renewable generators.